awsdocs/amazon-s3-userguide/doc_source/olap-policies.md

   `arn:aws:s3:::DOC-EXAMPLE-BUCKET1`

-  The bucket has the permissions delegated to your access point, such as the example below\.
+  The S3 bucket policy example below delegates access control for a bucket to the bucket's access points\.
+This allows full access to all access points owned by the bucket owner's account\.
+Thus, all access to this bucket is controlled by the policies attached to its access points\.
+Users can read from the bucket only through the S3 Access Point, allowing you to invoke operations only via access points\.
 For more information, see [Delegating access control to access points](access-points-policies.md#access-points-delegating-control)\.
 **Example bucket policy delegating access control to access points**

   ```